mighty-gerbils/gerbil/README.md

 This is the language that you get in the interpreter and what is available when writing a new module without explicitly specifying a prelude.

-For questions and support, you can come say hi in `#gerbil-scheme` at freenode irc!
+For questions and support, you can come say hi in `#gerbil-scheme` on irc at freenode.net.

 # Epilogue